Kotlin/KEEP/notes/0004-project-loom.md

   Suspension doesn't necessarily mean that the computation should be paused.
   There are quite a few features in Kotlin that are implemented using `suspend` functions.
   In case of `kotlin.sequences.sequence`, suspension means that the next element of the Sequence is produced.
-  In case of `kotlin.DeepRecursiveFunction`, suspension means that the stack should be unwind and saved to the heap, but the computation should continue.
+  In case of `kotlin.DeepRecursiveFunction`, suspension means that the stack should be saved to the heap, but the computation should continue.

 ### Potential integration \#2.
-Block instead of suspend
+Block instead of suspending in kotlinx.coroutines

 Since we rejected the previous language-level integration, let's explore kotlinx.coroutines library-level integration.